Cairns Travel Guide + 7 Day Travel Itinerary

 One of the best ways to visit the Kuranda National Park would be travelling one way on the Kuranda Scenic Railway into the mountains.
 While in Kuranda, you can pick up some lunch, purchase some locally made products or see some of the Australian wildlife in the parks.
 Finally, ending with a return trip to Cairns on the Skyrail Gondola Cableway.
 Travel in style with a glass bottom gondola and watch the rainforest pass you by under your feet.

-As for the Daintree, there are daily tours to explore this impressive rainforest.
+As for the Daintree, there are daily tours to explore this impressive rainforest, and we recommend this Top Rated Daintree Rainforest day trip from Cairns, which also includes a visit to Mossman Gorge.
 Still, one of the biggest highlights would be the crocodile cruises.
 See these massive creatures first-hand and in the wild while you cruise around in a safe and conformable river vessel.

 Take a ride on the Reef Eye Ferris Wheel